Automatic IIS Certificates on Windows Server with DNS Server Verification

 Before automating anything, PowerShell remoting needs to be enabled on the DNS Server host.
 How exactly to do that is outside the scope of this article, and Microsoft has plenty of excellent guides on the topic already.
 But the gist of it, is that you must have the following things:

-1. Enable Windows Remote Management (WinRM) on the DNS Server host;
+1. Enable Windows Remote Management (WinRM

 2. Ensure any intermediary firewalls will not block connections between the host and any client machines;